chrisweb/web-audio-api-player/README.md

 }, false);
 ```

-* completly rewrite the sources system, where you can define multiple variants of a sound but with different codecs, app needs to check which codecs are supported by the device and choose one, use should be able to define which codec is preferred if playback support for multiple codecs is available
+* completely rewrite the sources system, where you can define multiple variants of a sound but with different codecs, app needs to check which codecs are supported by the device and choose one, use should be able to define which codec is preferred if playback support for multiple codecs is available
 * implement audiocontext to close to release memory?
 * feature to use the browser notification system to alert which song is being played
 * instead of the ArrayBuffer use the MediaElementAudioSourceNode, make it optional to still use the ArrayBuffer
-* preload AudioBuffers in indexeddb (first song, next song, current song if loop or previous is triggered ...), let the developer set the amount of pre-loaded AudioBuffers, remove from "cache" by least used and by date when "cache" is full
+* preload AudioBuffers in indexeddb (first song, next song, current song if loop or previous is triggered ...), let the developer set the amount of preloaded AudioBuffers, remove from "cache" by least used and by date when "cache" is full
-* cache songs for offline mode? indexdb is not very big (filesystem?), check if doable because saving a playlist of songs might exhaust the free space
+* cache songs for offline mode? indexeddb is not very big (filesystem?), check if doable because saving a playlist of songs might exhaust the free space
 * some methods return a promise others don't, use promises for all to make it more consistent?
 * write a documentation
 * make a list of all possible errors (set a distinct code for each error)